finance calculator

 Deep dive

-Enter qualifying persons, care expenses, earned income, and AGI to see your allowed expenses and estimated credit.
+Enter qualifying persons, work-related care expenses, earned income, and AGI to see your allowed expenses, credit rate, and estimated child and dependent care credit under current rules.

 Related calculators